kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 4) Sync back to ProseMirror
    - On any change, `FormGenerator` emits new `data` → `FormNodeView` replaces the code_block text with `{ schema, data }` JSON.
-   - Raw JSON mode is toggled by the factory; on switch back it parses JSON and updates the form.
+   - Raw JSON mode is toggled by the factory and is inspect‑only; switching back does not parse JSON into the form.

 ### DOM contract (stable IDs/classes)